The start of our digital journey

 A number of priorities were addressed in the response, with a clear focus on the six main steps of the standards development process, supported by a three-tiered reform approach.
-Standards Australia has outlined changes to be implemented as part of this review in the Implementation Plan FY2019.
-Progress can be tracked in the:
+The Quarter 4 Progress Report describes the progress made through the initial program of work (Implementation Plan FY2019, PDF) up to the end of June 2019.

 Scoping work has been completed for the Company Governance Review which will follow the Accreditation Governance Review.

 Ensuring key decision makers and influencers in Australia understand our role, the economic and social value of standards and the positive impact we make is a key part of our plan.